Tuition and Fees

 - They are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill passed on a veteran’s service under the eligibility criteria listed above.

-PLNU Yellow Ribbon Grants will be awarded after submitting:
+PLNU Yellow Ribbon Grants will be offered to students after they submit:

 - A valid Yellow Ribbon Certificate of Eligibility from the Veteran’s Administration certifying eligibility for the Yellow Ribbon Program (www.gibill.va.gov).

 - Returning Students: Documentation confirming status as a student in good academic standing for the current academic year is required.

 If a student receives any form of non-PLNU financial assistance, such as outside scholarships or veterans benefits, the SFS Office may have to reduce previously offered financial aid so that funding does not exceed the cost of attendance, institutional charges, or financial need as determined by completion of the FAFSA.
 Whenever possible, the SFS Office will reduce Federal Work-Study and loan amounts before adjusting grant or scholarship assistance.